 FUMC Foundation Scholarships

-The FUMC Foundation provides gifting opportunities to those individual, families and foundations that wish to provide long-term support to the Church’s facilities, programs, ministries and missions.
-The monies, donated are often given in memory or in honor of members of our congregation.
-The Foundation invests these donations and uses the monies earned to provide support to the Church.
+The First United Methodist Church (FUMC) Foundation provides gifting opportunities to those individuals, families and foundations that wish to provide long-term support to the Church’s facilities, programs, ministries, and missions.
+The monies donated are often given in memory or in honor of members of our congregation.
+The Foundation invests these donations and uses the proceeds earned to provide support to the Church.

-Did you know that student scholarships are offered each year for students within the First United Methodist Church who are seeking a higher education?
-These scholarships are given on an annual basis to help members of our congregation earn a college degree or go on to advanced theological training.
-During 2017, the church budget has received $374,000 and, along with the Berean Sunday School Class, has presented ten scholarships to members of the FUMC congregation.
-To date the scholarships presented have exceeded $108,000 with additional scholarship funds given to support Youth Choir Tour and Youth Missions.
+Student scholarships are offered each year for students within FUMC who are seeking a higher education.
+These scholarships are given on an annual basis to help members of our congregation earn a technical degree, a college degree, or go on to advanced theological training.
+In 2019 the Foundation held almost $500,000 in funds for various scholarships and has, to date, presented more than $140,000 in scholarships and support for Youth Choir Tour and Youth Missions.

 Do you want to help members of First United Methodist Church pursue higher education?
 The Foundation is always looking for additional money to increase the value of the present scholarships or for anyone who desires to establish a new scholarship in memory of a loved one or valued friend.
 Amounts of $10,000 or greater are needed to establish a new scholarship.
 Any amount can be donated to the Foundation to enhance one of the present scholarships.